 Otoacoustic Emissions (OAE)

-For children who are unable or unwilling to participate in visual reinforced audiometry, Otoacoustic Emissions (OAE) can provide information about inner ear functioning.
-OAE testing is especially useful on newborns and infants because it doesn’t require a verbal response, or voluntary participation.
+For children who are unable or unwilling to participate in visually reinforced audiometry, Otoacoustic Emissions (OAE) can provide information about inner ear functioning.
+OAE testing is especially useful on newborns and infants because it doesn’t require a verbal response or voluntary participation.
 OAEs are tiny sounds generated by the movement of outer hair cells in the inner ear when stimulated by a sound.
-We can perform OAE testing while a child is asleep, awake, playing or eating.
+We can perform OAE testing while a child is asleep, awake, playing, or eating.
 OAE testing is a noninvasive test, during which, an audiologist will place a small probe into the child’s ear canal to record OAEs.
 OAEs are absent when there is a mild sensorineural hearing loss of 30dB or greater, or when middle ear fluid is present.
 Therefore, present OAEs imply normal inner ear function.

 Tympanometry is a test used to evaluate the middle ear and the mobility of the tympanic membrane (the eardrum).
-It can detect problems like fluid, earwax or a perforated eardrum that may impair your child’s hearing.
-Tympanometry is commonly used on children to test for the presence of otitis media with effusion (OME), which is common in children.
+It can detect problems like fluid, earwax, or a perforated eardrum that may impair your child’s hearing.
+Tympanometry is commonly used in children to test for the presence of otitis media with effusion (OME), which is common in children.
 OME occurs when fluid remains trapped in the inner ear following an infection.

 During this test, an audiologist will stick a pressurized probe into your child’s ear.
-It measures the eardrum’s response to change in pressure.
+It measures the eardrum’s response to changes in pressure.
 Air pressure is applied to the eardrum, moving it back and forth.
 The device measures how well the eardrum moves back and forth from its resting position, which helps determine if the eardrum is too stiff or too mobile.
 If the eardrum is too stiff, that could mean there is fluid behind it.

 Tympanometry also measures the amount of space in the ear canal.
 If there is an open pressure equalization tube (PE tube) or the eardrum is ruptured, then the space will be larger than normal.